 Dealerships located outside the Sunbelt are in lower demand.
 As stated above, the largest dealership consolidators are expanding primarily in the Sunbelt states.
 Because there is less demand for dealerships located in areas outside the Sunbelt, dealerships located in these markets can receive lower blue sky multiples.

 Sometimes all of these valuation factors can counter-balance one another.
 For instance, you may have an underperforming dealership located in a low-demand market or an over-performing dealership located in a high-demand market.
 In both cases, those stores could command an average franchise multiple.
 Next month, I will discuss the other two factors (real estate and market vehicle preference), which further affect the multiples a buyer is willing to pay.

 Remember, valuing dealerships is much more of an art than a science.
 Ultimately, a dealership is only worth what a buyer can and will pay, and what a seller can and will accept, in other words the market-clearing price.

 Share this article on:

-The Leading Thought Partner and Sell-Side Advisor to Auto Dealers Nationwide
+The Premier Sell-Side Advisor and Thought Partners to Auto Dealers Nationwide

 Kerrigan Advisors is honored to work with auto retailers throughout the US to enhance the value of their enterprise.
 Learn more about our services below: